 To be fair, I really meant to do this sooner.
 I got through theater week and the week that followed purely by the good graces of pseudoephedrine, basically, which allowed me to keep going without really solving the underlying problem (which, to be fair, pseudoephedrine isn’t designed to do).
 Oh, well.

 That said, I’m also bored stiff.
 It’s possible that there’s nothing as ridiculous and pathetic as a dancer who currently lacks the energy to dance.
 You would think a lifetime of recurrent sinus infections would have inured me to the mental restlessness associated with being physically “on the bench,” but no.

 Even though I escaped yesterday evening to help transport some stuff from CL’s old headquarters to our new ones, I’ve reached that point at which one begins to entertain bad ideas (“Maybe I’ll just do barre!”) in order to allay the weird restlessness.

 And if this all sounds like so much First World Whining, don’t worry—it 100% totally is, and I know that.
 It’s not really that horrible to be a sick dancer, just annoying and inconvenient.

 Per husband’s orders, I’m playing it safe and most cooling my heels until I can see the doc (though I do have to go to rehearsal tomorrow, because work).
 With any luck, she’ll declare me fit to fly while we’re getting this sinus thing handled.

-Posted on 2018/03/28, in #dancerlife, adulting, balllet, dance, health, it is a silly place, life, work and tagged #FirstWorldBalletProblems, #firstworldproblems, blargh, firstworldwhining.
+Posted on 2018/03/28, in #dancerlife, adulting, balllet, health, it is a silly place, life, work and tagged #FirstWorldBalletProblems, #firstworldproblems, blargh, firstworldwhining.
 Bookmark the permalink.
 Leave a comment.